 When it comes to choosing a brand of cat treats for your kitten, we recommend something with more than 20% protein with a whole meat as the first ingredient like our pick for the best overall.
 Blue Buffalo Kitty Cravings contains all-natural ingredients like oatmeal, barley, and peas while leaving out the bad ingredients like BHA, artificial dyes, soy, and corn.
 Another smart choice is our best value.
 Whole Life Just One Ingredient Freeze-Dried Cat Treats contains just one ingredient, freeze-dried chicken.
 It contains 80% protein and no harmful chemicals or preservatives.
 Most of our cats liked it, and those that didn’t would spend quite a bit of time playing with it before leaving it be.

 We hope you have enjoyed reading over these reviews, and they have helped you find a suitable cat treat that you are comfortable giving to your pet.
 If you intend to shop further, our buyer’s guide should be able to help you sort through the vast assortment of options available.
-If you have found it informative, please share these nine best treats for kittens on Facebook and Twitter.
+If you have found it informative, please share these nine best cat treats for kittens on Facebook and Twitter.

 Featured Image Credit: Marinka Buronka, Shutterstock